UPDATED June 10, 2011

 The capital is not just about famous buildings and monuments.
 Where else can you see a Gutenberg Bible, visit a spy museum, eat Ethiopian cuisine, and see a tarantula feeding all in one day?
 Here’s a list of our favorite things to do in Washington, D.C.

+Washington, D.C. is the center of everything political in the U.S., and as such has never been short on intrigue and scandal.
 But beyond all the shenanigans you’ll find a rare city, one that balances truly rich history and culture within a dynamic and ever-changing urban setting.
 What do you recommend?

 On the National Mall